isabella232/media-analytics.en-1/help/media-collection-api/mc-api-timelines/mc-api-timeline-3.md

 **Implementation details**

 Ping the backend every 1 second.
+(Subsequent ad pings not shown in the interest of brevity.)

 **Sample request body**